News about Boston Post Canes for towns in New Hampshire (NH)

 Farmington has restarted the tradition, although with a replica cane.
 Status of the original cane is a bit confusing (word is that it is missing, but the cane was reputed to be in the possession of the town in the late 1990’s and not given out).

-August 2012: Jeannette Donovan, age 101, was presented with the Boston Post Cane on Aug.
+Aug 2012: Jeannette Donovan, age 101, was presented with the Boston Post Cane on Aug.
 15 by the Farmington Board of Selectmen.
-A New Hampshire native, Donovan lived in Rochester before moving to Farmington about 40 years ago.
+Born Feb.
+8, 1911 in Plaistow, Jeannette lived in Rochester before moving to Farmington about 40 years ago.
 She worked in various shoe shops as a stitcher, and only retired at the age of 83.
+She recalled the times she would sing in venues in Concord and attributed her long life to “hard work and having fun”.
 (Foster’s article via Stephen Hoffman)

 Fitzwilliam appears to continue the tradition.
 (July 2012 note from Stephen Hoffman)